|

 back, to have a co-ownership program.
 Over the years, I have

-dear friends, making it apparent that this is truly the way
+friends, making it apparent that this is truly the way to

-close by.
-My dogs have their own people and I have the
+living close by.
+My dogs have their own people and I have

-opportunity to show and breed them if clearances are met.
+the opportunity to show and breed them if clearances are

-This has given me the opportunity to be very fussy about who stays
+met.
+This has given me the opportunity to be very fussy

 Being a champion